thelastbaldwin/fastapi_auth/README.md

-# FastAPI Auth
+# FastAPI Auth Service

-I created this template to satisfy a requirement for basic user auth.
+I created this to satisfy requirements for basic user auth.
 This template implements the JWT approach outlined [here](https://fastapi.tiangolo.com/tutorial/security/oauth2-jwt/?h=jwt), but with (arguably) improved organization as well as the ability to refresh auth tokens.

 This template implements a very basic placeholder user class, where the user authenticates with a username and password.
 The password is hashed, compared to what's in the database and, if successful, the user is granted access and refresh tokens.
 The user can get a new access token by logging in again, or making a call to `/refresh`